 Is USD accepted in Costa Rica?

-Yes, Costa Rica does accept USD!
-And readily.
-This is because Costa Rica is a touristic country with United States citizens as their main tourists.
-Additionally, many American companies have headquarters in Costa Rica.
+Yes, Costa Rica takes US dollars.
+This is because Costa Rica is a touristic country with United States citizens as their main tourists and many American companies have headquarters in Costa Rica.

-Because of this, you do not necessarily need to exchange money before traveling to Costa Rica if you already have USD.
+For this reason, tours and hotels are quoted in USD.
+Some restaurant menus even list prices in USD (common in touristic areas).
+Because of this, you do not absolutely have to exchange money before traveling to Costa Rica if you already have US dollars.
 However, there are some exceptions which I will talk about below.

-This depends on what you plan to do and where you are going in Costa Rica.
-Credit cards are accepted in Costa Rica nearly everywhere though so you don’t have to bring a ton of cash.
-However, some businesses touristic destinations may not accept credit cards.
-We found this to be very common in Santa Teresa, Samara and Tamarindo so keep that in mind if you plan to visit those destinations.
+This depends on how long you will be in Costa Rica, what you plan to do in Costa Rica and where you are going in Costa Rica.
+Credit cards are accepted nearly everywhere in Costa Rica so you don’t have to bring a ton of cash.
+However, you do need to have some cash with you.

 Where Can I Exchange Money in Costa Rica?

 For the best exchanges rates in Costa Rica, go to the bank.
-You can exchange currency in Costa Rica at any of the banks like Banco Nacional, BCR, Scotiabank, etc. Make sure to bring your original passport (not photocopy) and write down how to ask in Spanish, “Yo quiero cambiar dinero” Do note not all bank tellers speak English and they will know you need to exchange money once you present the cash and your passport.
-You also need to know how much money you are exchanging.
+You can exchange currency in Costa Rica at any of the banks like Banco Nacional, BCR, Scotiabank, etc. To exchange money in Costa Rica, it is required to bring your original passport.

 You can also exchange currency at the airport in Costa Rica.
-Both the Liberia International and San Jose International Airport currency exchange is right when you exit customs and at baggage claim.
-You don’t get the best exchange rate so if you can wait until the bank, I would.
+Both the Guanacaste and San Jose International Airport have a currency exchange after immigration and they take other currencies than USD such as Euro and CAD.
+You don’t get the best exchange rate at all at the airport so if you can wait until the bank, I would.

 Hotels can also exchange Costa Rica currency for you.
-Usually only the big chain hotels can exchange money only like Marriotts or Hiltons, not the small family run inns, budget hotels or hostels.
+However this is not every hotel.
+Usually only the big chain hotels like Marriotts or Hiltons can exchange USD.

 You can exchange Costa Rican currency at the supermarket, gas stations or restaurants.
 If you pay in USD, they will give you your change back in colones.
 Just make sure to check the exchange rate as they should post a sign somewhere the exchange rate they use.